-This is an engaging and readable chapter on a key issue, with a lot of hands on practical tips for engaging stakeholders that will be useful to you in your projects.
+This is an engaging and readable chapter.
+As compared to the Mertens chapter, it has a lot more hands on practical tips for engaging stakeholders that will be useful to you in your projects.

-Week 4, Jan 30: Theories of Change; logic models
+Week 4, Feb 4: Theories of Change; logic models

-Merton, D. & Williams, A. (2019).
+Mertens, D. & Williams, A. (2019).
 Ch.
 7: Working with Stakeholders.
 In Program Evaluation Theory and Practice (2nd Ed.).
-New York: the Guilford Press. (pp. 209-243).
+New York: the Guilford Press. (second half of chapter, pp. 229-243).